 You could make it in the crock pot, which is what I usually do, or you could even throw all of these ingredients into your pressure cooker for about 15 minutes if you're in a hurry!
-It wouldn’t take long in there since you’re using cooked meat.
-If your meat isn't cooked it'll take a little more time; just do that part first (see this post for how), and then add the rest.
-By the way, the pressure cooker link goes to the one I got because it's bigger for our family, but now this one comes in a bigger size too — they’re both often on sale.
+It'd be even faster in there if you use already-cooked meat.
+If your meat isn't cooked it'll take a little more time, just do that part first (see this post for how), and then add the rest.
+Either way this recipe is pretty fast so it's now on the “our version of fast food these days” list.

 Simple Taco Soup

-- 2 or more cups cooked meat of your choice: You could use leftover pulled pork, hamburger that is already browned, or I usually use shredded or chopped chicken the day after we have baked chicken for dinner.
+- 2 or more cups cooked meat of your choice: You could use leftover pulled pork, 1 # hamburger that is already browned, or I usually use 1-2# shredded or chopped chicken the day after we have baked chicken for dinner.
 Just pick the extra meat off the bone and set aside, and don't forget to cook the bones all day for the broth!
 (Or use this shelf-stable super good-for-you broth that's already made!)
 Pasture raised chicken is best.
 Click here if you don't have a good local source for healthy pastured meats.

-- 1 can organic black beans or 1-2 cans Great Northern beans (don't drain those), I love the beans at that link, they're already soaked for you!
+- 1 can drained organic black beans or 1-2 cans Great Northern beans (don't drain those), I love the beans at that link, they're already soaked for you!

 - 1 cup fresh or frozen organic sweet corn, if you're not watching your carbs

-- 4 cups of your favorite organic salsa OR if you don't have salsa on-hand, add approximately 2 cups organic canned tomatoes plus 2 cups tomato sauce with extra spices like 1 Tablespoon cumin, 1 Tablespoon garlic powder, maybe a few shakes of dried oregano and parsley if you’d like — fresh herbs are even better if you have them, and for all of this just adapt to your own taste preferences.)
+- 4 cups of your favorite organic salsa OR if you don't have salsa on-hand, add approximately 2 cups organic fresh or canned tomatoes, chopped organic veggies of choice like 1 onion, 1 stalk celery, 1-2 peppers, 1-2 jalepenos, 2-3 cloves minced garlic, and a handful of parsley and/or cilantro.
 Here's my homemade salsa recipe – this can be made ahead or I do buy it at the store sometimes.

-Throw it all together, simmer 'til it's hot and the flavors are blended together nicely.
+- Throw it all together, simmer 'til it's hot and the flavors are blended together nicely.
 Taste-test to see if it needs more salt or cumin or other spices.
 Once any veggies you added are tender, it's time to serve, or keep on low in the crock pot or pressure cooker if you have the multi-function kind that we have.